HARSHAVINJAMURI/Hackathon/README.md

 - Health-conscious individuals interested in monitoring their BMI and receiving health-related recommendations.
 - Users with specific health issues looking for dietary recommendations to improve their well-being.
 ## Technical implemntaion
--Develop a Flask web application (app.py) to handle routing and serve HTML templates.
+- Develop a Flask web application (app.py) to handle routing and serve HTML templates.
--Create HTML templates for the home page and each service (diet plan, BMI calculator, recommendation).
+- Create HTML templates for the home page and each service (diet plan, BMI calculator, recommendation).
--Implement backend logic for each service, including diet plan generation, BMI calculation, and health issue-based food recommendations.
+- Implement backend logic for each service, including diet plan generation, BMI calculation, and health issue-based food recommendations.
--Use JavaScript to enhance user interactivity, such as form validation and dynamic content loading.
+- Use JavaScript to enhance user interactivity, such as form validation and dynamic content loading.
 ![flowchart]
 ```
 Start